 The case settled prior to trial against the neurosurgeon.

 Radiologist Settles After Missing Critical Result in CT Scan

-A 47-year-old male arrived at the Emergency Department at a local hospital complaining of back pain and nausea on March 25, 2007.
+A 47-year-old male arrived at the Emergency Department at a local hospital complaining of back pain and nausea.
 The ER physician, aware of the presence of the thoracic aneurysm, ordered CT studies of the chest to rule out any changes in the aneurysm.
 The films were taken by the staff of the hospital radiology department and sent, via tele-radiology, to a radiologist in another state for interpretation.
 The ER physician requested that the old and current CT studies be compared and any changes noted.
 The remote radiologist reportedly compared the old and new radiographs and reported to the ER physician there had been no change in the appearance of the thoracic aneurysm.
 Based upon this interpretation, the decedent was discharged from the ED with directions to see his family doctor if symptoms persisted.
 Decedent continued to experience pain and discomfort for the next several days and died five days later due to a ruptured thoracic aneurysm.

 The case settled shortly before trial.